tytydraco/yessleep/out/Has_anybody_else_noticed_how_everyone_is_growing_more_and_more_tired.md

 I noticed that from these hundreds of thousands of pods of sleepers, I was the only one sitting up.
 I looked back at the big pod and saw a man looking at me through binoculars.
 I hear a sound and smell a faint gas enter the pod.

 I close my eyes for another little nap.
+I wake up in my bedroom with my parents intently watching over me...concealing the faintest grin.